apache/lucene-site/content/pages/community.md

 [Subscribe - Unsubscribe - Archives : dev@solr.apache.org at Apache's PonyMail](https://lists.apache.org/list.html?dev@solr.apache.org).

-**NOTE: Please do not send mail to this list with usage questions or configuration questions and problems, that is what the solr-user mailing list is for.**
+**NOTE: Please do not send mail to this list with usage questions or configuration questions and problems, that is what the users mailing list is for.**

 #### Notification / automated announcements lists for developers ####